LLNL/hatchet-tutorial/notebooks/common/documentation/base-query-language-02.md

 ## Category 2: String Equivalence and Regex Matching

 Category 2 expands on query conditions by exploring string equivalence and regex matching.
-The Object-based Dialect of the Hatchet Query Language allows us to:
+The Hatchet **base Query Language** allows us to:

 1. Check for string metric equivalence in query node predicates
 2. Check for regex match on string metric in query node predicates